 Apps for Getting into College

-Naviance is a well known college prep software company that has recently made the switch to the mobile app world.
+Naviance is a well-known college prep software company that has recently made the switch to the mobile app world.
 Naviance helps aspiring college students research different colleges, finding the one that best suits their own personality.
 Naviance goes a step further and even creates reminders to let students know of important document due dates and other important information.
 Finally, the information the Naviance app saves is accessible to users across all Naviance platforms from any device

 One of the most important parts to getting into a college are the dreaded college trips.
-Visiting the campuses of your top choices is an incredibly important in order to find the right fit for you; but it’s also trying and is often hard on a family.
+Visiting the campuses of your top choices is incredibly important in order to find the right fit for you, but it’s also trying and is often hard on a family.
 Quad2Quad collects and maintains information for dozens of colleges across the U.S. All of the relevant details you need to make the right decision all in a single app.
 Even better, it works on the go, providing info on the college you’re currently visiting.

 Unfortunately, the majority of upcoming college students can’t afford the steep prices of admission themselves.
 The good news is that there is a thriving student financial aid industry, from government grants and loans to private companies such as Sallie Mae.
-FAFSA is the government agency that handles government student loans; and now there’s an app for it!
+FAFSA is the government agency that handles government student loans, and now there’s an app for it!
 This app lets hopeful students fill out a single application for many loans and grants, plus lets you apply the application to any college accepting government loans.

 4. College Confidential

-This app is a little different from the previous three because it’s not a direct service; it doesn’t connect you to colleges, or provide an application service.
-Instead, it’s more of a Quora-style question and answer database – but all about colleges.
+This app is a little different from the previous three because it’s not a direct service; it doesn’t connect you to colleges, or provide an application server.
+Instead, it’s more of a Quora-style question and answers database – but all about colleges.
 Users can search through the millions of posts, through more than 700 forums – or they can connect directly to other users for a private discussion.
 This app is good for current students, incoming students, and even parents of students.
 If you have a question about college life, this the app you need.